-Like the stuffing, wow is this stuff good, and yes I know the turkey is suppose to be the star of the show, but the truth is this recipe is lick the plate worthy.
-It’s one of those passed down gems that we’ve been making ever since I was wee, it was actually my grandmother who perfected it, and every Christmas eve I would sit on the floor of her kitchen and watch the stuffing magic happen.
-Then Christmas day the family would pile their plate full food, yet oddly enough my plate consisted of 85% stuffing and a little sprinkling of everything else.
+I know the turkey is suppose to be the star of the show, but the truth is our stuffing is lick the plate worthy.
+It’s one of those passed down gems that we’ve been making ever since I was wee, it was actually my grandmother who perfected it, and every holiday eve I would sit on the floor of her kitchen and watch the magic happen.
+Then Christmas day the family would pile their plate full, and my plate consisted of 85% stuffing and a little sprinkling of everything else.
 Clearly this is why I love my boxing day breakfast tradition so much, because do you know what pairs perfectly with leftover stuffing?!?

 A Boxing Day Sandwich.